The Consumer Contracts Regulations

 Also included are goods that have been mixed inseparably with other items after delivery.

-You must cover the cost for returning unwanted goods, unless the retailer says it will cover these costs.
+You must cover the delivery cost for returning unwanted goods, unless the retailer says it will pay for returns.

-Your refund for the goods must be paid within 14 calendar days after returning the goods, or evidence that they were returned.
+Your refund for the goods and standard delivery cost must be paid within 14 calendar days after returning the goods, or evidence that they were returned.

 A deduction can be made if the value of the goods has been reduced as a result of you handling the goods more than was necessary.